Andrea/BytesizeArchitectureSessionsWeb/tools.md

 These is where your context is important, access to the tools and capability to edit the diagrams is what will dictate how often these documents are updated, and you want to encourage updates inline with changes to the system they represent.

-* If you generate diagrams, how to easily find them?
+* If you generate diagrams rather than create navigable models, How to easily find them?

 This question also depends on how your organisation works.
-The principle to apply here is to go for access to view and edit for as many of the people creating the diagrams
+The principle to apply here is to focus on access to view and edit for as many of the people creating the diagrams.

 If everyone document things in a collaboration website such as WikiPages, Confluence, Notion, etc you probably want to be able to easily see your diagrams there.
-However it might be that you need some code to generate them
+If you need code to generate to diagrams, ideally it should be in the codebase that the diagrams model.